Challenging Destiny Challenging Destiny

 New Fantasy & Science Fiction

-Each issue typically contains six stories, an editorial, a review column, and an interview with a Canadian author.
+Each issue typically contains seven stories, an editorial, a review column, and an interview with a Canadian author.
 On the web page for each issue, you'll find sneak previews of the stories and illustrations.
 There are also quotations from reviews of each issue with links to the complete reviews.
 All of the interviews from the magazine are here, as are all of the reviews -- plus extra reviews written exclusively for the web site.

 Our claims to fame: